rudream/eZTravel/README.md

 # eZTravel

-Simple travel site built using HTML and CSS.
+Simple travel site built using HTML5 and CSS3.